dap-ware/swim/README.md

 ```

 #### **Example Response**
-- The response is streamed as JSON arrays, here is the example response from the above request:
+- The response is streamed as JSON, here is the example response from the above request:
 ```json
 {
   "domain": "dynamic-m.com",